Self-taught artist, Theresa Disney was born in Berkley, California.

 Her work has appeared in several national publications and received numerous awards.
 Theresa was included in an ancillary show to the Peninsula Fine Arts Center's Uncommon Visions exhibition (November 2008 to January 2009).
 For her one of a kind creations, Theresa was selected as an American Original in the May 2008 edition of More magazine.
 Country Home magazine did a feature article on Theresa and her charming home/studio space in the May 2007 issue.

-Theresa's exhibition at Main Street Gallery is June 26 - July 28, 2020.
-For more images of Theresa's work, please contact us at email@example.com.
-Click here to view a youtube video of the entire exhibit and an interview with Theresa by Howard Pousner or go to youtube.com and search for "Theresa Disney Interview."
+There is a wonderful video of Theresa talking about her work in her recent exhibition at Main Street Gallery.
+Click here to view the youtube video of the entire exhibit and an interview with Theresa by Howard Pousner or go to youtube.com and search for "Theresa Disney Interview."